 - The Langren Hotel opened on July 4, 1912.
 It had 210 rooms and was capable of accommodating 500 guests.
 The city celebrated the new hostelry.
 Meanwhile, the Asheville Gazette News…Kimberlee Archie came on board city staff as Asheville’s first equity and inclusion manager last July.
 In honor of Martin Luther King Day, Xpress asked Archie to share her thoughts…As greenways grow in popularity, the city of Asheville is looking into natural surface trails as a possible way to develop a greenway system that benefits people, the planet and…While it makes logical sense that students who've spent years attending Asheville City Schools would know better than anyone what is and isn't working to promote their educational success, asking…Events around Western North Carolina will celebrate the legacy of the Rev. Martin Luther King Jr. and provide opportunity for reflection on how his dreams remain relevant in today's society.Asheville took a big step down the road to limiting short-term rentals after the city’s Planning and Zoning Commission recommended approval of an amendment to the city’s zoning code on…

-- "I can be trusted to clean up after my dog.
+- "Of all the forms of animal agriculture, those advocating ethical slaughter practices should probably be the first to truly have glass walls.""I can be trusted to clean up after my dog.
 It's unfortunate that when it comes to myopia, vilification and fabrication, there’s no matching means to clean up after humans.""I'm getting rather tired of these self-righteous vegans who, like extremists of every stripe, think their way is the only way for everybody!""Big Brothers Big Sisters of WNC’s motto is 'Start Something Big' because of the astronomical potential that can be unlocked in young people when they have a mentor who believes…